 In the How I Got Here series, we will share the stories of our members, and as a result, embolden the community.
 With 8 years within the food industry as a chef, writer and presenter Shivi Ramoutar provides a wealth of experience for the Be Inclusive Hospitality community and beyond.

-You can learn more about Shivi Ramoutar on her member profile.
+You can learn more about Shivi Ramoutar on her member resume.